 4. Add in simple, rustic touches

 Unlike Christmas decor, winter decor doesn’t have to be big and bold.
 I actually prefer to tone things down after Christmas by using simple, rustic touches like pinecones.
-I had these pinecone picks out with my Christmas decor this year—I actually paired them with some red berry stems.
+I had pinecone picks out with my Christmas decor this year—I actually paired them with some red berry stems.
 For winter I decided to use a smaller bundle and style them alone as the focal point on my mantel.

 I also love replacing all the heavy garland around the house with small, subtle trimmings.
 For an easy winter coffee table centerpiece try wrapping a pair of old books in twine and lace, then simply pop a few tree trimmings on top.
 Boom.
 Easy winter decor.